ijl/orjson/README.md

 ## Performance

-Serialization and deserialization performance of orjson is better than ultrajson, rapidjson, simplejson, or json.
-The benchmarks are done on fixtures of real data:
+Serialization and deserialization performance of orjson is consistently better than the standard library's `json`.
+The graphs below illustrate a few commonly used documents.

-* twitter.json, 631.5KiB, results of a search on Twitter for "一", containing CJK strings, dictionaries of strings and arrays of dictionaries, indented.

-* github.json, 55.8KiB, a GitHub activity feed, containing dictionaries of strings and arrays of dictionaries, not indented.

-* citm_catalog.json, 1.7MiB, concert data, containing nested dictionaries of
-strings and arrays of integers, indented.

-* canada.json, 2.2MiB, coordinates of the Canadian border in GeoJSON format, containing floats and arrays, indented.

 ### Latency